|

 - line tangles.

-by forward cast starting with too much acceleration before
+- Caused by forward cast starting with too

 - Or, power applied too late in the cast